On this page

 NHS digital services should be accessible to everyone who needs them.
 Read our guidance on accessibility for content designers, writers and editors in the digital service manual.

 We do not describe people as mentally ill.

 We do say:

-We only refer to people's heritage or religion if it's relevant to the content.
+We only refer to people's ethnic heritage or religion if it's relevant to the content.